2025 Categories

 Innovator of the Year

-To be a technology leader is to be an innovator but that innovation can take many forms.
-This award will go to the woman who can showcase innovation and new thinking, either in terms of an organisation's products, or in terms of strategy, or operations.
-It could be a new process, or a new way of working - what matters is the innovation.
+Many senior technology roles today are also responsible for product development and ownership.
+This award will go to the woman who can demonstrate innovation and new thinking, either in terms of an organisation's products, or in terms of strategy, or operations.
+It could be a new process, or a new way of working - the emphasis is on the word new.

 IT Leader of the Year

 This will be awarded to the female IT leader who best demonstrates excellence in leadership, communication and strategic vision.
-The award includes CIOs but is not limited to them.
-You could be a CTO, CISO or Director of Infrastructure - what matters is the quality of leadership.
+The award is not restricted purely to CIOs, though the position should be senior (director level and above) with at least partial responsibility for IT.

 Outstanding Returner Award

-Returning to work after starting or expanding a family, or taking a break to care for others, will always be challenging.
-For this category, the judges will be looking for a returner who can provide an inspirational example of returning successfully to a career after maternity leave or a career break break, highlighting both personal commitment and drive as well as dedication and support by the employer.
+There's no perfect time' to return to work after starting - or expanding - a family, or talking time out to care for a loved one.
+The returning process will always present obstacles in a career path.
+For this category, the judges will be looking for a returner who can provide an inspirational example of returning successfully to a career, highlighting both personal commitment and drive as well as dedication and support by the organisation.
 This award is for women who have returned to work at any point over the last 18 months.

 Rising Star of the Year

-The Rising Star Award is for the young woman blazing a trail through tech.
-You may be a graduate or apprentice who has made an exceptionally strong impact in a short time, or a young manager or executive who is making waves through the business.
-Whoever you are, we want to hear your story, both to celebrate your success and help to inspire women embarking on a tech career or those considering it.
+The Rising Star Award is for the most trailblazing young woman.
+You may be a graduate scheme employee who has made an exceptionally strong impact in a short time, or a young manager or executive who is making waves through the business.
+Whoever you are, we want to hear your story, both to celebrate your success and as an inspiration for other women starting out in the IT industry.

 Role Model of the Year